Decaying fermionic warm dark matter and XENON1T electronic recoil excess: Summary and conclusions

-As mentioned in the introduction, the constraints obtained from XENON1T data as well as X-ray observations etc., assume that the DM density of our universe is saturated by warm DM.
+As mentioned in the introduction, the constraints obtained from the XENON1T data as well as the X-ray observations etc., assume that the DM density of our universe is saturated by warm DM.
 For the $m_\chi$-range of our interest, such saturation can be questionable if the constraints from the Lyman-$\alpha$ forest are imposed, as has been claimed, for example, in~\cite{Irsic:2017ixq}.
 Higher values of $\Gamma$ will be required in such cases, leading to some quantitative changes in all the constraints.
-For example, if a maximum fraction $f$ of the relic density can be attributed to warm DM, then the limits on $\Gamma$ from every considerations in Fig.~\ref{fig:fig2} get scaled up to $\Gamma/f$.
+For example, if a maximum fraction $f$ of the relic density can be attributed to warm DM, then the limits on $\Gamma$ from every considerations in Fig.~\ref{fig:fig2} and in each panel of Fig.~\ref{fig:fig3} get scaled up to $\Gamma/f$.

 To conclude, the recent XENON1T data may be interpreted as the source of additional constraints on dark matter scenarios, the severity of the constraints being dependent on detailed understanding of the backgrounds.
 This become evident from the above study on otherwise allowed decaying warm dark matter.